 - Anyone may make a nomination for the award.

-- Send a letter of nomination to Ruth Grimsley stating why your nominee should be considered for the award.
+- Use the nomination form to send a letter of nomination stating why your nominee should be considered for the award.

 - Document any professional or personal achievements by enclosing articles and a current copy of the nominee’s curriculum vitae if possible.